ocaml-flambda/flambda-backend/HACKING.md

 already present on Linux machines.
 On macOS, install Homebrew, then `brew install parallel`.

-There is also a `make ci` target (best run as e.g. `make -j16 ci`) which does a full build and test run.
+There is also a `make ci` target which does a full build and test run.

 Some of our tests are expect tests run using a custom tool called `flexpect`.
 Corrected outputs can be promoted using `make promote`.